Mama, You Been on My Mind: Covers

 "Mama, You Been on My Mind" has been recorded by numerous artists since the mid-1960s, including Jeff Buckley, Johnny Cash, Dion & the Belmonts, The Dylan Project, Flatt & Scruggs, George Harrison, Steve Howe, The Kingston Trio, Mylon LeFevre, Peter Mulvey, Ricky Nelson, Rod Stewart and We Are Augustines.
 The song appeared on the soundtrack to the movie I'm Not There, performed by Jack Johnson.
 The song was further covered by Laura Veirs, and featured on the Dylan tribute album Subterranean Homesick Blues.

 An alternate title, "Mama, You've Been on My Mind", has been used almost as often as the original.
 In addition, some female vocalists have used "Daddy" in place of "Mama", including Joan Baez, who introduced the substitution jokingly in her guest appearance at Dylan's 1964 Philharmonic Hall concert.
 In 1965, Baez recorded "Daddy, You Been on My Mind" for the album Farewell, Angelina, the song's first commercial release (Discogs and Second Hand Songs say the Johnny Cash version was released several months earlier, on his Orange Blossom Special LP), while that same year Judy Collins recorded "Daddy, You've Been on My Mind" for her Fifth Album.
 Adding yet another twist, The Kingston Trio covered the song in their live performances in Las Vegas in 1966 (released in 1969) Once Upon a Time and Linda Ronstadt covered the song for her 1969 solo debut Hand Sown...Home Grown both under the title "Baby, You've Been on My Mind".

 On 9 January 1969, the Beatles, led by George Harrison, jammed the song during a recording session for their album Let It Be, as can be seen in the 2021 documentary series The Beatles: Get Back.

-A Hebrew Version called "Motek, At Etsli Ba'rosh" (Hebrew: מותק את אצלי בראש, translated: Baby, You're in my head) was covered by the Israeli singer and pianist Shlomi Shaban in his second album, City, in 2004.